Jubai-Khalil/Final-Year-Project/README.md

 -------------------------------
 Before starting, navigate to the folder 'Frontend' in a new terminal.
 Then:

-- Run npm run dev --> If this doesn't work follow the below steps.
+- Run: npm run dev --> If this doesn't work follow the below steps.

-- Run npm install to install the necessary node modules
+- Run: npm install or npm i to install the necessary node modules
-- Run npm run dev
+- Run: npm run dev

 - The website should now open automatically.
 If not, click on the provided Link in the terminal.
 Normally http://localhost:xxxx/